Arthur Forbes, 1st Earl of Granard: Under Charles II

 In 1660 he was sent to Charles at Breda to assure him that if he would only go over to Ireland the whole kingdom would declare for him.
 At the Restoration he was appointed a commissioner of the court of claims in Ireland, and received additional grants of land in Westmeath.
 In 1661 he entered the Irish House of Commons as member for County Tyrone.

 In 1663 he did service to the king in the north of Ireland by nipping in the bud efforts there in support of Thomas Blood's plot.
 Honours then came his way.
 In 1670 he was sworn of the Privy Council of Ireland, and appointed marshal and commander-in-chief of the army.
 In 1671 he was one of the Lord Justices (Ireland); on several subsequent occasions, he held the post.

 In 1672 he helped the Presbyterian Church of Ireland, of which he was a member, by procuring for it the first grant of regium donum, which the church continued to enjoy until the passing of the Irish Church Act in 1869, with the exception of a short interval.
 James Kirkpatrick, in his Essay Upon the Loyalty of Presbyterians (1713), gave an account of Forbes's lobbying.

 In 1675 he was created Baron Clanehugh and Viscount Granard.
 In 1684 he raised the 18th Regiment of Foot, was made colonel thereof, and in the same year was advanced to the dignity of Earl of Granard.

 Under James II

 James II endeavoured to make use of Granard; but he was not pliable, and was removed from the command of the army, Richard Talbot, 1st Earl of Tyrconnell being put in his place.
 When James's Dublin parliament passed the acts of repeal and attainder, he remonstrated with the king.
 Finding his arguments vain, he went to the House of Lords, entered his protest against the measures, and retired to Castle Forbes.
 Here he was unsuccessfully besieged by Irish forces.

 Williamite War

 When William III went over to Ireland, Granard replaced John Mitchelburne in command of a force of five thousand men for the reduction of Sligo, the surrender of which he secured.
 This was his last public service.

-Death
+Personal life

+He married Catherine Stewart (née Newcomen), daughter of Sir Robert Newcomen of Mosstown, co.
+Longford, and widow of Sir Alexander Stewart, ancestor of the Mountjoy family.
+Together, they had five sons and one daughter, including: